incapption-public/LoadBalancedCronTask/README.md

 ### 1.2 Create MySQL Table

 This package needs a small table in your database.
-It's used for locking running tasks, to make sure that only on app instance could run a distributed cron task.
+It's used for locking running tasks, to make sure that only on app instance could run it.

 ```sql
 CREATE TABLE IF NOT EXISTS `lbct_tasks` (